cecio/talks-and-rants/Hackersgen-2023/Quals/README.md

 # Hackersgen 2023 - Qualifications

-Repo for the Hackersgen 2023 qualification challenges.
+Repo for the Hackersgen 2023 Qualifications challenge.
 Docs are in Italian.

 Content: